Atomic Structure

 The carbon fibres make the polymer stronger.

-(fishing rods, tennis rackets, golf clubs) and bicycles.
+sports equipment (fishing rods, tennis rackets, golf clubs)

 See also graphite and fullerenes.